 In more complex cases, where f is a general Boolean function, Binary Decision Diagrams can be used [25] to compute the Boolean difference probabilities.
+Recently, specialized BDD-based techniques have been proposed to facilitate this [39].

 4.4.
 Using a BDD